abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ## Church encoding: From Haskell to Lambda Calculus

 In the previous section, we did define a lot of stuff, very quickly, But we relied on Haskell's Generalized Algebraic Datatypes (GADTs) and it is not obvious that it is possible to achieve the same things with just functions.
-However, it *is* possible: there exist a mechanism for encoding every type as a function, known as *Church encoding*, named after the creator of Lambda Calculus, Alonzo Church.
+However, it *is* possible: there exists a mechanism for encoding every type as a function, known as *Church encoding*, named after the creator of Lambda Calculus, Alonzo Church.

 ### Base types. the Boolean type